yuki-t-2019/dotfiles/README.md

     ```

     This script will create symlinks from the home directory to the files in the repository.

-## Configuration Files
-Here are some of the main configuration files included in this repository:

-- **.zshrc**: Configuration for the Zsh shell

-Feel free to add more configuration files as needed.

 ## Contributing
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.
 Contributions are welcome!